Suva Uncovered: A Cultural & Coastal Long Weekend

 Morning

-Dress modestly with covered shoulders and knees; remove shoes before entering temple grounds
+Dress modestly and remove shoes before entering the temple.
+Photography may require a small fee.

 Lunch